Cacti/documentation/Settings-Data.md

   will be allowed to use.
 Most systems can work fine using the default 1GByte setting.

+## RRDfile Checker

+RRDfile checker scans RRDfiles and try to find problems like stale values.

+Those settings include:

+- **Enable RRDfile Checker** - This setting will either enable or disable the RRD checker.

+- **Number of RRDfile Checker Processes** - For very large Cacti installs the **RRDfile Checker** can take quite a long time to complete.
+  This setting allows Cacti to perform the checks at orders of magnitude faster.

+- **Check Frequency** - This setting determines how often checks should be executed.
+You can set it to run hourly, upto 24 hours, or after Cacti's boost process completes.

 ## Data Storage Settings

 These settings determine how you store your RRDfiles.
 This